-The Message Storage Server SHALL notify the Message Storage Client of the changes in the stored resources either solicited as a result of a client request or unsolicited and unilaterally according to the IMAP extension for the general notification model [RFC5551].
+If the Message Storage Server supports IMAP NOTIFY, the Message Storage Server SHALL notify the Message Storage Client of the changes in the stored resources either solicited as a result of a client request or unsolicited and unilaterally according to the IMAP extension for the general notification model [RFC5551] and [RFC5465].

-The data content of a notification may include a wide range of information as follows:
+When IMAP notifications are supported the data content of an IMAP notification may include a wide range of information as follows:

-- 1. Folder size and stored objects status updates, e.g., addition and/or removal of messages to prevent synchronization errors - 2.
-"Next UID" for the changes to the storage requested by a third entity, e.g., CPM PF,

-3. Stored objects' attribute flags, e.g., "\Recent" flag for recently arrived objects in a folder.
+- 1. Folder size and stored objects status updates, e.g., addition and/or removal of messages to prevent synchronization errors, - 2.
+"Next UID" for the changes to the storage requested by a third entity, e.g., CPM PF, - 3.
+Stored objects' attribute flags, e.g., "\Recent" flag for recently arrived objects in a folder.